johnhong1206/phototravelmap/README.md

+## Photo Travel Map
---This is The website call photo travel map
+This is The website call photo travel map

-#This website built by NextJS, Sanity,tailwind CSS, Geoapify and react-map-gl
+This website built by NextJS, Sanity,tailwind CSS, Geoapify and react-map-gl

+## Main Function
 1) the main functions of this website is to present and share my photo which related to food photo and travel
 2) all of the post able to shown on the map
 3) user able to filter and find the photo on the map
 4) by refering the info, user able to create own travel plans

-#current release funtion for public---
+## current release funtion for public
 1) post rating function
 2) filter photo by tag
 3) creaate travel plans
 4) find info on the maps

-#user guide
+## user guide
 --General
 1) sign up an account
 2) click the photo on main page to view the post details